nag763/electron-football-app/README.md

 -   [ ] Issue with the away coach never being displayed.

 -   [ ] If the starting XI is not available an error is being displayed.

+-   [ ] Issue with latest infos, if 60 < mins, only the mins are displayed but not the hours.